Joint Venture vs Partnership Differences

 - The parties associated or concerned with the joint venture are called as co-venturers while on the other hand the essential members or elements of the partnership are called

 - A minor can never become an association or party to a Joint Venture while on the other hand a minor can become a partner to the welfare and best interest or benefits of the partnership organization/company.

 - In Partnership, there is a particular business name, which is not in the prototype of Joint

-- A Joint Venture is established for a short duration, and that is the reason why going concern accounting concept does not register to it while on the other hand, the Partnership trade is built on going concern accounting concept.
+- A Joint Venture is established for a short duration, and that is the reason why going concern accounting concepts does not register to it while on the other hand, the partnership trade is built ongoing concern accounting concepts.

-- In Joint Venture, there is no particular precondition as such to sustain or look after the books of accounts, but on the other hand in partnership the perpetuation or sustenance of books of accounts is mandatory.
+- In Joint ventures, there is no particular precondition as such to sustain or look after the books of accounts, but on the other hand in partnership with the perpetuation or sustenance of books of accounts is mandatory.